Excessive Thirst (Polydipsia) and Type 1 Diabetes

-Is being thirsty a sign of diabetes?
+Is excessive thirst (also called polydipsia) a sign of diabetes?
 Type 1 diabetes is an autoimmune disease that causes your pancreas to stop producing insulin, a hormone that is essential to getting energy from food.
 The disease strikes people of all ages and is unrelated to diet or lifestyle.
 People living with this disease must regularly monitor their blood-sugar levels, inject or infuse insulin, and carefully regulate doses with eating and activity throughout the day.

 What is type 1 diabetes?